 Judiciary exam or the PCS (J)-Provincial Civil Service-Judicial Examination is the entry-level exams for law graduates to become appointed as members of the subordinate judiciary.
 The members are appointed by the state government under the supervision of the respective high court.
 The members are appointed based on the Judiciary exam.

 For those of you with an inclination towards public service and/or the trappings of state authority, the judiciary can be a worthwhile option.
-Not only is it a way to remain closely connected with the law throughout your professional life, but also one that offers the satisfaction of working for the good of society-an intellectually stimulating profession where you shall command the respect of the common man.
+Not only is it a way to remain closely connected with the law throughout your professional life, but also one that offers the satisfaction of working for the good of society.
+It is an intellectually stimulating profession where you shall command the respect of the common man.

 Judiciary exam avenue and Eligibility Criteria